-NFI is responsible for the payment of all amounts to CDS.
+If an investor intends to purchase or sell Shares, an investor must do so through direct and indirect CDS participants.
+All interests in the Shares are subject to the operations and procedures of CDS.
+NFI is responsible for and makes payments on the Shares to CDS.
 CDS is responsible for the disbursement of those payments to its participants, and the participants are responsible for disbursements of those payments to beneficial owners.